Home : Events : Liberation of the Philippines in World War II

 Liberation of the Philippines in World War II

 PORTION OF A LANDING BEACH ON LEYTE where Philippine civilians left their hiding places to see the American forces.
 Fires smoldering in the background were caused by preinvasion aerial and naval bombardment.
-On one of the beaches heavy opposition was encountered.

 Liberation of the Philippines in World War II

 TROOPS USING JAPANESE HORSES AND MULE to transport their supplies.
 On 1 December seven divisions were ashore and five airfields were in operation.
-On 7 December a division landed south of Ormoc and by 10 December Ormoc was captured together with great quantities of enemy supplies and equipment.

 Liberation of the Philippines in World War II